szlori/typeorm-pkg/README.md

 > You can generate an even more advanced project with express installed by running `typeorm init --name MyProject --database mysql --express` command.

+> You can generate docker-compose file by running `typeorm init --name MyProject --database postgres --docker` command.

 ## Step-by-Step Guide

 What are you expecting from ORM?